AdrianRossouw/daemon-co-za/_posts/articles/2012-04-18-simple-async-with-only-underscore.md

 At [DevelopmentSeed](http://developmentseed.org), we have mostly standardized on [Step](https://github.com/creationix/step) to handle our asynchronous function call requirements.
 It does sometimes feel like like bringing a sledgehammer to a game of croquet though.

-While doing the import work for a client project i ran into the common use case of having to import files in a certain order and then make process the results into a  record to import.
+While doing the import work for a client project i ran into the common use case of having to import files in a certain order and then process the results into a  record to import.
 I came across the following pattern with underscore which seems to have fit the situation very well.

 <!--more-->